Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 But it’s also important to think about your size in relation to the sofa and how it’ll fit into your room.
 If you’re on the taller side then having a sofa with more depth might make more sense so that your legs can stretch out comfortably while still hitting the floor.
 If you’re shorter, then a smaller sofa with less depth would be more ideal.

 Make sure there is enough space for side tables or any other structural elements in the room prior to purchasing as well.
-“Typically you’ll want a 18”- 32” of space around the front of the sofa so that you can sit and have enough room for a coffee table,” says Davidian.
+“Typically you’ll want an 18”- 32” of space around the front of the sofa so that you can sit and have enough room for a coffee table,” says Davidian.
+It's also important to consider entry clearance so that there's room for the living room door to fully open without colliding with your new sofa.

 To figure out how a sofa will fit into your room, CB2 recommends that you sketch out your sofa on a scale drawing or tape out the space the sofa will take on your floor: